newtechnovice/Java-Practice/README.md

 # Java-Practice

 This is a bunch of basic java program exercises.
-Nothing serious.